 Miraculously she avoids death.
 She rises to heaven and becomes an air spirit.
 Floating in the sky she monitors children’s good and evil deeds while she waits for a place in paradise.
 That is becoming an immortal soul – her final transformation.

-Regardless this Christian dimension in H.C.
-Andersen’s fairy tale, Rübner-Petersens interprets the Mermaid becoming a fairy as a reward to the Mermaid for her good behaviour and correct ethical decision.
+Regardless of this Christian dimension in H.C.
+Andersen’s fairy tale, Rübner-Petersens interprets the Mermaid becoming a fairy as a reward to the Mermaid for her good behavior and correct ethical decision.

 I Saw You – The Mermaid in adulthood

-The first song, I Saw You is about suffering an agony in private life.
-The second song, Don’t Let the Cats Get in Your Hair, explores the common fate of mankind in the face of climate changes.
+The first song, I Saw You is about suffering agony in private life.
+The second song, Don’t Let the Cats Get in Your Hair, explores the common fate of mankind facing climate changes.

 The EP is on sale on iTunes and can be found on Spotify and other streaming services from the 18th of June.

 Music with a feminist perspective

 In her work as a singer, songwriter and performer, Pernille Rübner-Petersen gives voice to the female subject as an actively desiring being.